evageck/System_Architecture_Diagram.pdf/README.md

 ### 1. Chose the software and hardware
 - We will need two laptops, a switch, a router, and ethernet cables for the LAN this guide will take you through.
-- There will also be another LAN that was set up similar to ours,
+- There will also be another LAN that was set up similar to ours.
 - If you wanted to connect wireless devices to the network, it would also be needed to have a wireless access point (WAP) and another ethernet cable since it would need to be connected to a switch.
 - This set up will require two Apple Mac computers and the software MAMP, NAMO, TextEdit and have access to the macOS operating system Terminal.

 ### 2. Assign LAN IP addresses
   - The LAN that I will describe the set up for will use the IP address range of `192.168.0.0/26` which is Class C since it supports a smaller network and that is all we need for this set up.
 A subnetwork (subnet) defines the specicifc segment of our network and gives us a ranage of 64 IP addresses.
 The number 64 comes from an IPv4 IP address which is 32 bits long and the /26 represents bits are reserved for the network portion so the leftover 6 bits available are used for available host addresses (32-26=6).
-The number of available IP addresses for hosts is determined by the 6 bits which we take the number two and hold it to the 6th power and so 2^6 = 64 addresses in total.
+The number of available IP addresses for hosts is determined by the 6 bits which we take the number two and hold it to the 6th power and so 2^6 = 64 addresses in total but then we subtract the reserved network and broadcast address.
 The subnet mask is `255.255.255.192` for this IP address since this is how the binary form of the subnet translates into decimal form.
 The first usable address is `192.168.0.1` and is reserved as our default gateway which is for the device that acts as an acceess point for a network to communicate with devices or networks outside of its own LAN which in our case will be a router.
 All devices on the LAN will need to have this default gateway set into its configuration.
   - There is a second LAN will be using the IP address range of `176.16.0.0/24` is a Class B address since it supports a larger network.
-Our subnet gives us a range of 256 usabke IP addresses since we take the 32-24=8 bits usable for hosts addresses then 2^8=256.
+Our subnet gives us a range of 256 usable IP addresses since we take the 32-24=8 bits usable for hosts addresses then 2^8=256 but then we subtract the network and broadcast IP to have 254.
 Our subnet mask is `255.255.255.0` because this is the decimal from of the /24 subnet.
-The default gateway IP will be 176.16.0.1 which will be input into router and all devices on the LAN.
+The default gateway IP will be `176.16.0.1` which will be configured into the router and all devices on the LAN.

 ### 3. Connect end devices to switch
 - We will have two MAC computers that we connect to the switch using ethernet cables in ports next to each other.